mitthrawnuruodo/movies-node/README.md

 # Movies NodeJS + MongoDB

-Example-project for making a very basic NodeJS + MongoDB app with and API to a movie database.
+Example-project for making a very basic NodeJS + MongoDB app providing an API to a movie database.

 ## Rigging